University of Central Florida Financial Aid

 Borrowing Funds for College

 When you have used up all your free money options and still need assistance paying for the remainder of your college education, you may need to borrow funds.
 Federal student loans are generally the most favorable option, considering that these loans are low-interest with fixed rates and generous repayment terms and options.
 To see current list of federal interest rates, check here.

 For a federal student loan, the U.S. Department of Education is your lender.
-UCF accepts loans through the William D. Ford Direct Loan Program as well as the Federal Perkins Loan Program.
+UCF accepts loans through the William D. Ford Direct Loan Program.
 Undergraduate students, graduate students, and parents of undergraduate students may borrow Federal Direct Loans.
 Students demonstrating financial need may qualify for subsidized loans, wherein the government helps with interest costs.
 Students may borrow subsidized and unsubsidized loans simultaneously, not to exceed between $5,500 and $12,500 for undergraduate students and $20,500 for graduate students.
 Actual amounts you can borrow depend on: